Less single-use plastic

-Phasing out single-use plastic
+Phasing out single-use items

-The work of phasing out single-use plastic was started in 2018, and we are continuously focusing on new initiatives that can help reduce our use of single use items.
+The work of phasing out single-use plastic items was started in 2018, and we are continuously focusing on new initiatives that can help reduce our use of single use items.

 Facts

-Since 2018, we have reduced our use of single-use plastic items with 85 %
+From 2018 to 2021, we reduced our use of single-use plastic items with 85%

 In our work to reduce disposable plastic, we work based on Sustainable Development Goal 12.5 By 2030, waste generation must be significantly reduced through prevention, reduction, recycling, and recycling.